bartobri/spring-server/README.md

 network-related tasks allowing the programmer to primarily focus on customization.

-Out of the box, the client and server can easily connect to each other over a TCP/IP network socket.
-The server can manage up to 1028 concurrent client connections, and auto-detect/disconnect inactive clients.
+Out of the box, the client and server connect to each other over a TCP/IP network socket.
+Theyt both provide hooks and tools to execute your custom-written functions and exchange data between the two.

-Tools provided with this framework allow you to write custom functions and tell the client or server how and when to execute them.
-Other tools are provided that easily allow you to exchange data between the client and server, analyse and react to the data on the receiving end, log info to a text file, terminate a connection, and more, from within your custom functions.
+The server can manage up to 1028 concurrent client connections, and automatically detects and disconnects inactive clients.

-With this framework, creating client/server applications that exchange data and carry out custom tasks is trivial.
+With this framework, creating client/server applications that can execute tasks and exchange the resulting data is trivial.

-Potential projects that may wish to use this repository as a springboard range from an online card game, to an infrastructure monitoring solution, to a Napster clone.
+Potential projects that may wish to use this repository range from an online card game, to an infrastructure monitoring solution, to a Napster clone.

-Since this project is coded in C, knowledge of C is required to create custom functions.
+Since this project is coded in C, knowledge of C is required for customization.

 Download and Build
 ------------------